-cURL is very useful command line tool to transfer data from or to a server. cURL supports various protocols like FILE, HTTP, HTTPS, IMAP, IMAPS, LDAP, DICT, LDAPS, TELNET, FTP, FTPS, GOPHER, RTMP, RTSP, SCP, SFTP, POP3, POP3S, SMB, SMBS, SMTP, SMTPS, and TFTP.
+We’ll show you 5 basic cURL command examples, and explain them in detail. cURL is a very useful command line tool used to transfer data from or to a server. cURL supports various protocols, such as FILE, HTTP, HTTPS, IMAP, IMAPS, LDAP, DICT, LDAPS, TELNET, FTP, FTPS, GOPHER, RTMP, RTSP, SCP, SFTP, POP3, POP3S, SMB, SMBS, SMTP, SMTPS, and TFTP.
+If you’d like to find out more about cURL itself, check out our article: What is cURL?

-cURL can be used in many different and interesting ways.
-With this tool you can download, upload and manage files, check your email address, or even update your status on some of the social media websites or check the weather outside.
+cURL is a tool to transfer data from or to a server, using one of the many supported protocols (HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, DICT, TELNET, LDAP or FILE).
+This tool is designed to work without user interaction, making it excellent for automation.
+It offers proxy support, user authentication, FTP uploading, HTTP posting, SSL connections, cookies, file transfer resume, Metalink, and many other features listed below. cURL can be used in many different and interesting ways.
+With this tool you can download, upload and manage files, check your email address, or even update your status on some social media websites, and even check the weather outside.
 In this article will cover five of the most useful and basic uses of the cURL tool on any Linux VPS.
+For detailed explanation of what is cURL, please visit our dedicated blog post on What is cURL?

-The output of the cURL command can be easily saved to a file by adding the -o option to the command, as shown below
+The output of a cURL command can be easily saved to a file by adding the -o option to the command, as shown below:

-In this example, output will be save to a file named ‘website’ in the current working directory.
+In this example, the output will be saved to a file named ‘website’ in the current working directory.
+You can save in other directories using the same method as other programs by using forward-slashes.

-You can downlaod files with cURL by adding the -O option to the command.
-It is used for saving files on the local server with the same names as on the remote server
+You can download files with cURL by adding the -O option to the command.
+It is used for saving files on the local server with the same names as on the remote server:

 curl -O https://domain.com/file.zip